-I am an assistant professor in the Department of Industrial and Systems Engineering at the University of Florida, where I also serve as an assistant director of the Center for Applied Optimization.
+I am an assistant professor in the Department of Industrial & Systems Engineering at the University of Florida (UF), where I also serve as an assistant director of the Center for Applied Optimization.
 Previously, I was a postdoctoral researcher under Andrea Lodi at Polytechnique Montréal.
 Before that, I graduated with my Ph.D. in Algorithms, Combinatorics, and Optimization from Carnegie Mellon University in May 2018, under Egon Balas.

 You can find more information about me and my recent research on my CV.
 Please contact me if you have any questions about my work.